nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

   </tr>
 </table>

-From the data in the table we can clearly see that the Warfarin would not be returned in the query from either query, however the paracetemol which is from before the warfarin was prescribed would be returned.
+From the data in the table we can clearly see that the Warfarin would not be returned in by either part of the query, however the paracetemol which is from before the warfarin was prescribed would be returned.
-The clinical risk here is that a user of the consumer system may believe they have all the medications from the date of the 05/01/2019 when the Paracetemol was prescribed but they are actually missing a medication that exists in the GP system but is older than 6 months but more recent than the medication returned as it had been linked to a problem.
+The clinical risk here is that a user of the consumer system may believe they have all the medications from the date of the 05/01/2019 when the Paracetemol was prescribed but they are actually missing a medication that exists in the GP system but is older than 6 months but more recent than the medication returned that was linked to a problem.

 ## Measures introduced to mitigate the risk ##

-In order to mitigate this risk and emphasise the seperation of data in the different parts of certain queries we have introduced some rules around which filters can be used at the same time in order to prevent data with these sorts of gaps being returned in a single bundle.
+In order to mitigate this risk and emphasise the seperation of data in the different parts of certain queries we have introduced some rules around which filters can be used at the same time.
+This will prevent data with these sorts of gaps being returned in a single bundle.

 The technical details of these rules are detailed in the [Not permitted parameter combinations](accessrecord_structured_development_retrieve_patient_record.html)in the API definition retrieve a patients record page.